Ctrl-X/Siribro/README.md

 ## Documentation
-There is a lot of way to customize Siribro.
-Feel free to reach me at  *julien at myly.fr* Each section will discuss about a specific aspect.
+There is a lot of ways to customize Siribro for your need.
+Each section will discuss about one specific aspect.

 ### Set Options to customize your setup